 The Main Building

-Once all of the fanfare was concluded, it was time to eat.
+Once all the fanfare was concluded, it was time to eat.
 Everyone eventually went to the top floor of this large teak building.
 Some can be seen on the porch.
 Some monks can be seen in the windows at the left.

 When we were inside, we sat on the floor in groups.
 We were served chicken (sliced haphazardly, through the bone) and soda pop.
 I was also served rice beer.
 Rice beer looks like milky water with a few pieces of rice floating in it but it smells and tastes like beer.

 There was a small stage at one end of the large room where we ate.
 The stage stood maybe one foot above the floor.
 While Thai music played, a number of the people got up and danced on the stage, apparently for everyone's entertainment.
-For better or worse, somewhere along the line, all of the GIs were asked to get up as a group and dance.
+For better or worse, somewhere along the line, all the GIs were asked to get up as a group and dance.

 Now, traditional Thai dancing, with the turns of the head and the motions of the hands, strikes me as being somewhat effeminate.
 It's pleasant to watch when women are doing it but I think the guys have to know exactly what to do to carry it off without appearing to look like the women.
 Well, none of us GIs knew what we were doing.
 So to the delight of everyone—except us—we made fools of ourselves trying to do that dance.
 Malee, my hootch girl, got a big laugh out of our "performance."